-Someone once said of a young male, "He's got all the equipment of manhood save the parts that matter.
+Someone once said of a young male, "He's got all the equipment of manhood save the parts that matter."

 If you're male don't let that be said of you.
 Be a man!

-And if you have a daughter, teach her what a real man looks like.
-Possessing a deep voice, sporting a few muscles on his frame, and having a hairy chest doesn't make him a man.
+And if you're a lady know what a real man looks like.

+Just because a person speaks in a low voice, has a few muscles on his frame, and hair on his chest doesn't make him a man.
 There's more to manliness.

 What does it really mean to be a man?

-Our coaches, drill sergeants, friends, uncles - and maybe even our father if we were lucky enough to have one - screamed at us, "Be a man!"
+Our coaches and drill sergeants and friends and uncles and maybe even our father - screamed in our ear, "Be a man!"
 But do we know what that means?

-This morning, I want to answer two questions...
+This morning I want to answer two questions...
 What does it mean to be a real man?
 And how do you tell the difference between a boy and a man?

-Recently, I ran across a checklist on the "Art of Manliness" website.
+This past week I ran across a checklist on the "Art of Manliness" website.
 It lists 100 skills every man should be able to do.
 I whittled the list down to thirty-three...
 See how many of these skills you've mastered...

 Tie a necktie...
 Build a campfire...
 Shine your shoes Make a toast at a wedding...
 Know how to dance Haggle on a price...
 Paddle a canoe...
 Parallel park Fix a leaky faucet...
 Grill over charcoal...
 Tell a joke Unclog a toilet...
 Throw a spiral...
 Change a flat tire Give a hearty handshake...
 Shoot a gun Identify poison ivy...
 Cast a fishing line Dive headfirst...
 Split firewood Drive a stick shift...
 Do a proper push up Operate a chainsaw...
 Whistle with your fingers Drive in the snow...
-Break a rack of pool balls Make a logical argument...
+Break a rack to pool balls Make a logical argument...
 Jump start a car Read a book...
 Ride a motorcycle...
 Fillet a fish Hammer a nail without bending it...
-Tell a good story
+Tell a good story stand in the gap before Me on behalf of the land, that I should not destroy it; but I found no one."

 It's interesting God also identifies what it means to be a real man.
 But He doesn't have a list of 100 skills a man should be able to do, or even thirty-three...

 God only lists two...
-In Ezekiel 22:30 He declares, "So I sought for a man among them who would make a wall, and stand in the gap before Me on behalf of the land, that I should not destroy it; but I found no one."
+In Ezekiel 22:30 He declares, "So I sought for a man among them who would make a wall, and